JackErick55/NU_ROS2_Spring_2025/README1.md

 **Code Breakdown**:

-**1. Shebang (`#!/usr/bin/env python3`)**:
+#### 7.1.1 Shebang (`#!/usr/bin/env python3`)

 ```python
 #!/usr/bin/env python3
 ```

+- `#!/usr/bin/env python3` - Shebang Line Explanation

-This is called a shebang, and it tells the system which program should run this script.
-Here, it's telling the system to use Python 3 to run this file.
+    This line is called a shebang, and it tells the system how to run the script.
+Here's what it does:

-**2. Importing Libraries**:
+  - `#!` → This is the shebang syntax.
+It must be the very first line of the file.

+  - `/usr/bin/env` → This is a utility that locates and runs the correct version of a program based on your environment.
+It's more flexible than hardcoding the path to Python.

+  - `python3` → This tells env to look for the python3 interpreter in your system’s PATH.

+#### 7.1.2 Importing Libraries

 ```python
 import rclpy